chambaz/responsive-comments/README.md

 # Responsive Comments

-Responsive Comments were designed to bring simple conditional loading to the client site.
+ResponsiveComments was designed to bring simple conditional loading to the client side.
 Through the use of HTML comments, markup can be introduced to progressively enhance an experience as various media queries evaluate to true.
+For more information and examples check out [responsivecomments.com](http://responsivecomments.com).

 ## Installation